-42. He also noted that this might not be something to sink significant resources into when there might be other "low hanging fruit" issues to resolve when working with a client.
+He also noted that this might not be something to sink significant resources into when there might be other "low hanging fruit"

+issues to resolve when working with a client.
 Even so, there may be an opportunity for training for financial counsellors to spot where the clear advice entitlement has not been fulfilled and pursue this through EWOV while also reporting it to the ESC to test whether the clear advice entitlement is enforceable.
+We note that the ESC has been conducting a series of workshops aimed at financial counsellors and others to boost caseworker's understanding of consumer rights in relation to energy and identify potential non-compliance.